The governing body is made up of elected parent representatives, local community members and staff.

 Kay is an Educational Pyschologist and works in Hertfordshire.

-I am one of the parent governors at Central Primary School and I joined the governing body in November last year.
-I have two children; my son started in Reception in September in 2014 and my daughter has just started walking!
+I am one of the parent governors at Central Primary School.
+I have two children, both at Central Primary.
 I wanted to be a parent governor so that I could offer the ‘parent voice’ in decisions which affect all of our children throughout the school.
-In my job I have a lot of experience of working with with children and young people with special educational needs and I thought this might also be useful to other members of the governing body.
+In my job, I have a lot of experience of working with with children and young people with special educational needs and I thought this might also be useful to other members of the governing body.
 Since becoming a parent governor I have enjoyed hearing more about how the school works and how decisions are made.
 This year I’m really looking forwards to helping the school to continue with the excellent support it provides in our community.

 Kay does not have any registered interests.